annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

-Scatter plot is a good way to quickly scan variable relationship among numerical variables.
+Scatter plot is a good way to quickly scan variable relationships among numerical variables.
-It appears from the scatterplot below:
+It appears from the scatterplot below that:
 1. mnO2 seems to have a positive relationship with a1.
 2. OPO4, PO4 and Chla: each have an inverse relationship with a1